Key Takeaways

-“To remove all drilling debris, additives and natural sediments from a borehole and connected water-bearing strata fractures and fissures to maximise the inward flow and optimum yield of clean groundwater”.
+The definition of borehole development is “To remove all drilling debris, additives and natural sediments from a borehole and connected water-bearing strata fractures and fissures to maximise the inward flow and optimum yield of clean groundwater”.

-Water supply borehole development is an often underappreciated aspect of drilling contracts and, in some cases, it is treated as an afterthought.
+Borehole development is an often underappreciated aspect of drilling contracts and, in some cases, it is treated as an afterthought.
 But the value of effective borehole development can be substantial and it always warrants its own clear time allocation as part of a project.

 If the rock being penetrated during drilling is a clean, highly transmissive sandstone and the flushing medium is compressed air, borehole development typically takes between 4 and 8 hours.
 In fact, as little as one hour may be sufficient in some instances.